 By Dr. Alex Jimenez

 Overall health and wellness can be achieved by following proper nutrition and engaging in regular exercise and/or physical activities.
 While these are some of the most common ways to ensure whole-body health and wellness, visiting a qualified and experienced healthcare professional can also grant your body additional benefits.
 Chiropractic care, for instance, is a safe and effective alternative treatment option utilized by people to maintain well-being.

-The information herein on "Improper Diet, Type 2 Diabetes and Back Pain" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Improper Diet, Type 2 Diabetes and Back Pain" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.